 JavaFX from Sun is a nice try but too late in the game.
 More importantly, Sun is not a client software company like Microsoft who was also late with SliverLight but has client side expertise and managed to compete.
 I don’t think Sun will reclaim its already lost client market at all, and therefore JavaFX is likely a candidate to be axed after Oracle’s acquisition.
 The investment on JavaFX should have gone to Java Swing, which is a lackluster compared with IBM SWT.
 Read more...

-Also tagged applet, application, eclipse, flex, java, sun, swing, swt, thought, vSphere API, xaml
+Categories: Software Development applet, application, eclipse, flex, java, RIA, sun, swing, swt, thought, vSphere API, xaml